silicann/blickwerk-boot/README.md

    * [`elftosb`](https://github.com/eewiki/elftosb)
    * [`mxsboot`](http://www.denx.de/wiki/U-Boot/), a deb package named imx28-mxsboot
      is part of this repository
-2. If you haven’t already run `make dist-deb` to build the deb packages
+2. If you haven’t already, run `make dist-deb` to build the deb packages
 3. Run `scripts/image.sh create /path/to/a/linux-image-wurzelwerk-imx28-$variant.deb`
    as root or via sudo
 4. That’s it!
-There is an `.img` file next to the deb file that you can now write to a SD card.
+There’s an `.img` file next to the `.deb` that you can now write to an SD card.

 ## Todos